Skip to main content

 About East Anglian Railway Museum

-The following year the society re-established at Chappel and Wakes Colne Station after securing a lease from British Rail for the derelict goods yard, goods shed, signal box and station buildings.
-Members were faced with a daunting task – the site was without electricity and the track had been dismantled in preparation for removal.
+In 1969, the society moved to Chappel and Wakes Colne Station, securing a lease from British Rail for the **derelict goods yard, goods shed, signal box, and station buildings**.
+At the time, the site lacked electricity, and the track was removed.

 Find Us